istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

     {{< /text >}}

 ## Understanding what happened

-In this example you configured access to an external legacy HTTPS proxy from the Istio service mesh.
-To simulate a remote HTTPS proxy, you deployed an HTTPS proxy in a separate namespace, without Istio automatic sidecar injection.
+In this example, you took the following steps to simulate an external legacy HTTPS proxy and configure access to it from an Istio service mesh:

+1. Deployed an HTTPS proxy in a separate namespace without Istio automatic sidecar injection to simulate a remote HTTPS proxy.
-In addition, for simulation of a remote proxy, you addressed the HTTPS proxy by its IP address and not by the domain name of a Kubernetes service.
+1. Addressed the HTTPS proxy by its IP address and not by the domain name of a Kubernetes service to maintain the simulation of a remote proxy.

-To enable Istio-controlled traffic to the external HTTPS proxy you created a TCP service entry with the IP address and the port of the proxy.
+1. Created a TCP service entry with the IP address and the port of the proxy to enable Istio-controlled traffic to the proxy.

 Note that you must not create service entries for the external services you access through the external proxy, like `wikipedia.org`.
 This is because from Istio's point of view the requests are sent to the external proxy only; Istio is not aware of the fact that the external proxy forwards the requests further.

 ## Cleanup